Nuclear reprocessing: Butex, β,β'-dibutyoxydiethyl ether

 A process based on a solvation extraction process using the triether extractant named above.
 This process has the disadvantage of requiring the use of a salting-out reagent (aluminium nitrate) to increase the nitrate concentration in the aqueous phase to obtain a reasonable distribution ratio.
 This process was used at Windscale in 1951-1964.
 This process has been replaced by PUREX, which was shown to be a superior technology for larger scale reprocessing.

 Sodium acetate

 The sodium uranyl acetate process was used by the early Soviet nuclear industry to recover plutonium from irradiated fuel.
-It was a never used in the West; the idea is to dissolve the fuel in nitric acid, alter the oxidation state of the plutonium, and then add acetic acid and base.
+It was never used in the West; the idea is to dissolve the fuel in nitric acid, alter the oxidation state of the plutonium, and then add acetic acid and base.
 This would convert the uranium and plutonium into a solid acetate salt.

 Explosion of the crystallized acetates-nitrates in a non-cooled waste tank caused the Kyshtym disaster in 1957.